Polycystic Ovary Syndrome Blood Test

 How to prepare for your test

-Prepare for your Polycystic Ovary Syndrome Blood Test by following these instructions.
-Take your sample between 6am and 10am.
+Prepare for your Polycystic Ovary Syndrome Check Advanced Blood Test by following these instructions.
+Take your sample before 10am.
 Take this test two to five days after the start of your period, ideally on day three.
 It can be taken any time if you do not have periods.
-Avoid taking a finger-prick sample from a finger used to apply hormone gels/pessaries/patches in the past 4 weeks.
-Use gloves to apply these.
+Do not eat or drink anything other than water for 12 hours prior to your test.
+If you take medication then you are allowed to take it as you would normally.
 Do not take biotin supplements for two days before this test, discuss this with your doctor if it is prescribed.
 Hormonal contraception can affect the results of this test.
 Taking a break from this and waiting for your periods to restart before your blood test will give more accurate results.

 FAQs